ESMValGroup/ESMValTool/doc/sphinx/source/recipes/droughts/recipe_spei.rst

 proxy for irradation to correct PET following Droogers and Allen (2002).
 The Penman-Monteith formular additionally considers surface windspeed (sfcWind), pressure (ps), and relative humidity (hurs).
-Some of these variables can be approximated if not available (for example by providing clt instaed of rsds).
+Some of these variables can be approximated if not available (for example by providing clt instead of rsds).
 There are further modifications to the Penman-Monteith equation, that can be selected using the ``method`` key for ``pet_type: Penman``.
 Details about the different method can be found in the SPEI.R package documentation